-Grzegorz Niemczuk has already enjoyed a successful career as a concert pianist having performed internationally over the past 11 years.
-He has traveled the world and given more than 350 recitals and concerts in 30 different countries on all 6 continents.
+Grzegorz Niemczuk has already enjoyed a successful career as a concert pianist having performed internationally over the past 12 years.
+He has traveled the world and given more than 350 recitals and concerts in 31 different countries on all 6 continents.
 His interpretations of F.Chopin's music were placed in 2017 by the National Polish Radio together with those by Martha Argerich, Maurizio Pollini and Adam Harasiewicz.
-His career has brought him to many important concert halls in the world: Carnegie Hall in New York, Steinway Hall in New York, Yamaha Artist Services in Paris, Kioi Hall in Tokyo, Teatro Puccini in Milano, Teatro Civico in Vercelli, Busan Cultural Center in Busan, South Korea, Teatro Sergio Cardoso in São Paulo, Capela Santa Maria in Curitiba, Palau de la Música Catalana in Barcelona, Lee Foundation Theater and Botanic Gardens in Singapore and many others in cities like Addis-Abeba, Daegu, Genève, Porto Alegre, Florianopolis, Oslo, Napoli, Shanghai, Trieste, Weimar, Sofia, Vilnius, Zanzibar, Warsaw and many others.
+His career has brought him to many important concert halls in the world: Carnegie Hall in New York, Steinway Hall in New York, Yamaha Artist Services in Paris, Kioi Hall in Tokyo, Teatro Sucre in Cuenca, Teatro Puccini in Milano, Teatro Civico in Vercelli, Busan Cultural Center in Busan, Teatro Sergio Cardoso in São Paulo, Capela Santa Maria in Curitiba, Palau de la Música Catalana in Barcelona, Victoria Concert Hall in Singapore and many others in cities like Paris, Quito, Guayaquil, Arequipa, Addis-Abeba, Daegu, Genève, Porto Alegre, Florianopolis, Oslo, Napoli, Shanghai, Trieste, Weimar, Sofia, Vilnius, Zanzibar, Warsaw and many others.

 Grzegorz Niemczuk is the winner of many music competitions notably the 2013 International Carnegie Hall Concerto Debut Competition in New York City and the 40th National Frederic Chopin Piano Competition in Warsaw (2010).
 He is also the finalist and the winner of Special Prize at the 2016 Busan Maru International Music Festival.
-Apart from that he also won top prizes in other music competitions in Italy (Trieste, Piove di Sacco), Belgium (Waterloo), New York (IKIF), Bulgaria (Varna) and Poland (Warsaw, Lodz, Konin).
+Apart from that he also won top prizes in other music competitions in Italy, Belgium, New York (IKIF), Bulgaria and Poland.

 Born in Poland, Niemczuk graduated with the highest distinction from K. Szymanowski Academy of Music in Katowice in the class of renowned Professor Józef Stompel (Prizewinner of Enescu Competition in Bucureşti and International Chopin Piano Competition in Warsaw in 1960).
 He continued his piano studies in New York City, Mannes College (International Keyboard Institute and Festival 2008, 2009, 2011) where his teachers were such artists as Menahem Pressler (Indiana University), Philippe Entremont, Joaquín Achúcarro (Meadows School of the Arts), David Dubal (The Juilliard School), Jerome Rose (Mannes College), Choong-Mo Kang (The Juilliard School), and Yuan Sheng (Central Conservatory of Music – Beijing).
 He has also attended many masterclasses where he has collaborated with many great artists such as: Krystian Zimerman (2005), Peter Donohoe (2006), Andrzej Jasiński (2006), Alexey Orlovetsky (2007, 2008, 2009, 2010), Dang Thai Son (2009,2016), Pietro de Maria (2010), Claudio Martinez Mehner (2010, 2012), Emanuele Arciuli (2012), Hamish Milne (2012), Michel Béroff (2012), Arie Vardi (2012, 2013), Klaus Hellwig (2010), Angela Hewitt (2012).
 Between 2009 and 2012 he stayed under the artistic care of teacher and mentor Jeffrey Swann (New York Steinhardt University).

 Grzegorz Niemczuk has received many honorable awards in his home country including from Prime Minister, the Ministry of Culture and the President of the city of Tychy and currently serves on the piano faculty of the Silesian University in Katowice since October 2011.
 His students are winners of international piano competitions in Poland, Italy, Slovakia, Croatia and France.
 He is already invited to present masterclasses in many music universities including the Norges Musikkhøgskole in Oslo, Federal University of Santa Catarina in Florianopolis, Brazil, Federal University in Porto Alegre, Brazil, The Nanyang Academy of Art in Singapore, The Edna Manley College of Performing Arts in Kingston, Jamaica, The Conservatory of Music in Lima, Peru, Universidad Católica in Quito, Ecuador.